-All individuals under 65 with commercial health insurance coverage do not have to pay for their ACIP-recommended vaccines.
-However, older adults and some adults with Medicaid coverage face a complicated and costly landscape when it comes to vaccine access.
-When Americans have to pay for their vaccines they are less likely to be vaccinated.
-This doesn’t just harm the individual but is harmful at the community level.
+All individuals under 65 with commercial health insurance have access to ACIP-recommended vaccines at no cost.
+Beginning in 2023, adults with Medicare Part D plans and adults with Medicaid coverage will no longer have to face a complicated and costly landscape.
+When Americans must pay for vaccines, studies have shown that they are less likely to be vaccinated.
+This does not just harm the individual but is harmful at the community level.